 Treatment of Complex Systems.
-The Report and Order exempts "Complex Systems" from the mandatory retuning process-even if the Broadband applicant meets the 90% Broadband Segment Test.
-The FCC defines a Complex System as a radio system that has at least 45 integrated sites.
+The Report and Order exempts Complex Systems from the mandatory retuning process-even if the Broadband applicant meets the 90% Broadband Segment Test.
 The FCC exempted Complex Systems from the mandatory retuning requirements because retuning these systems would potentially be more disruptive to the operators than retuning the smaller systems operated by other incumbents.
 Of the small number of systems that qualify for this 45-site exemption, based on our calculation, all but one system belongs to utilities that we have identified as our target customers.

 The Association of American Railroads.
-The nation's railroads, particularly the major freight lines, operate on six narrowband 900 MHz channels licensed to their trade association, the Association of American Railroads ("AAR").
+The nation's railroads, particularly the major freight lines, operate on six narrowband 900 MHz channels licensed to the Association of American Railroads ("AAR").
 Three of these narrowband channels are located in the 900 MHz broadband segment created by the FCC in the Report and Order.
 As a result, in order to qualify for broadband licenses under the Report and Order, we are required to provide spectrum for the relocation of the AAR channels to narrowband channels outside the 900 MHz broadband segment.

-In January 2020, we entered into an agreement with the AAR in which it agreed to cancel licenses in the 900 MHz band to enable the AAR to relocate its operations, including operations utilizing the three channels located in the 900 MHz broadband segment (the "AAR Agreement").
-The FCC referenced the AAR agreement in the Report and Order and required us to cancel our licenses and return them to the FCC in accordance with the AAR Agreement.
-The Report and Order provides that the FCC will make the channels associated with these licenses available to the AAR to enable the AAR to relocate their current operations.
-The Report and Order also provides that the FCC will credit us for our cancelled licenses for purposes of determining our eligibility and the calculation of our requirement to pay any anti-windfall payments to secure broadband licenses.
+In January 2020, we entered into an agreement with AAR (the "AAR Agreement"), pursuant to which we agreed to cancel licenses in the 900 MHz band to enable the AAR to relocate its operations outside the 900 MHz broadband segment.
+The Report and Order provides that the FCC will make the channels associated with these cancelled licenses available to the AAR.
+The Report and Order also provides that the FCC will credit us for our cancelled licenses for purposes of determining our eligibility and the calculation of our requirement to pay any Anti-Windfall Payments to secure broadband licenses.

-In accordance with the Report and Order, we cancelled our licenses and recorded a loss on the disposal of intangible assets, in the nine months ended December 31, 2020.
+In accordance with the Report and Order and the AAR Agreement, we cancelled our licenses and recorded a loss on the disposal of intangible assets, in the year ended March 31, 2021.